-EXPERIMENTAL: AN INVESTIGATION OF SOME OF THE VARIABLES INVOLVED IN
+EXPERIMENTAL: AN INVESTIGATION OF SOME OF THE VARIABLES INVOLVED IN THE DECOMPOSITION OF AQUEOUS HYDROGEN PEROXIDE

 Introduction Hydrogen peroxide is a toxic excretion product from certain metabolic reactions in living cells; accordingly, its removal is essential to ensure survival of a living cell or an organism.

-Aqueous hydrogen peroxide decomposes slowly at ambient temperatures, but published studies have shown that its decomposition is speeded up by the enzyme catalase and by various inorganic catalysts [such as manganese(IV) oxide]: Catalase or MnO2 2H2O2(aq) 覧覧覧覧覧覧覧覧 2H2O(l) + O2(g)
+Aqueous hydrogen peroxide decomposes slowly at ambient temperatures, but published studies have shown that its decomposition is speeded up by the enzyme catalase and by various inorganic catalysts [such as manganese(IV) oxide]: Catalase or MnO2 2H2O2(aq) 覧覧覧覧覧覧覧覧ョ 2H2O(l) + O2(g)

-In this investigation, you are required to examine at least three
+In this investigation, you are required to examine at least three variables involved in the decomposition of aqueous hydrogen peroxide; at least two of these must be quantitative. |

-1. Each enzyme is assigned a numerical classification (as approved by
+Notes 1.
+Each enzyme is assigned a numerical classification (as approved by the international scientific organizations); catalase, for example, is E.C.
+(Enzyme Commission) 1.11.1.6.

 2. Despite differences in size and complexity, all living organisms show remarkable similarity in biochemical reactions; and so, as might be expected, catalase is present in most of these organisms.
 However, extraction of the pure enzyme is tedious - so most investigations use convenient sources (e.g., liver, potato, or yeast).